Glacius-Labs/Flash/CONTRIBUTING.md

 2. **Open an Issue**: Create an issue in this repo to propose your change.
 3. **Link to Project**: Assign it to the "StormFleet" project.
 4. **Fork and Branch**:
-   - Fork this repo if you’re outside GlaciusLabs.
+   - Fork this repo if you’re outside Glacius Labs.
    - Create a branch (e.g., `feature/your-idea`) in your fork or our repo (if a collaborator).
 5. **Submit a PR**:
    - Push your changes to the feature branch.